Pilipinas Got Talent season 4

-The fourth season of Pilipinas Got Talent is a talent show on ABS-CBN.
-The show premiered on February 16, 2013.
-Billy Crawford, and Luis Manzano reprised their hosting duties; while Kris Aquino, Ai-Ai delas Alas, and Freddie Garcia returned as judges of the show.
+The fourth season of Pilipinas Got Talent premiered on ABS-CBN from February 16 to June 8, 2013, replacing Sarah G. Live and was replaced by the first season of The Voice of the Philippines.

-This season will mark the introduction of a semifinal round, where in 12 acts who won the quarterfinals will compete for the six slots in the grand finals.

-On June 2, 2013, Roel Manlangit, a 13-year-old singer from Valencia, Bukidnon, was hailed as the winner of the season.
+Billy Crawford and Luis Manzano returned as hosts for the season, joined once again by Freddie M. Garcia, Kris Aquino, and Ai-Ai delas Alas as the jury.
+Comedian Vice Ganda made a guest appearance as a judge during the 5th quarterfinals week and was later added as a permanent panelist in the following season.

+This season introduced a new round, the quarterfinals, which preceded the semi-finals.
+Contestants selected during the Judges' Cull competed for 12 semi-final slots, which were then narrowed down to six grand finalists.

+Thirteen-year-old singer Roel Manlangit from Valencia, Bukidnon, was crowned the season's winner.
+Cyr wheel dancer Frankendal Fabroa, 29, from Tondo, Manila, was named the runner-up, while the acoustic musician duo MP3 Band from Davao City finished in third place.
+This marked the fourth consecutive season where a singer emerged as the winner.

 A special episode, dubbed as You Got It!
-Kwento Natin 'To!, highlighting the past episodes of the season was aired on June 8, 2013.
+Kwento Natin 'To!, highlighting the past episodes of the season, was aired on June 8, 2013.

 Auditions

 A teaser for the fourth season were aired after the results night of The X Factor Philippines on July 29, 2012.
 Calls for auditions were announced in early August 2012.
 Major auditions were held in key cities like Parañaque, Quezon City, Dagupan, Bacolod, General Santos, Cebu and Davao City.
 Mini-auditions were also held in Manila, Marikina, Valenzuela City, Nueva Ecija, Olongapo, Taytay, Dasmariñas, Rosario, Santa Rosa City, San Pablo City, Batangas City, Lipa City, Lucena City, Gumaca, Calapan, Palawan, Iloilo, Consolacion, Dumaguete, Tacloban and Cagayan de Oro.

 People were also able to audition online by uploading their audition videos to CgeTV, a user-generated video channel created by ABS-CBN Interactive.
 Online auditions ran from August 2012 until December 30, 2012.
 In addition, there are outdoor auditions for some acts in the show such as exhibitions, stunts and gymnastics that required materials like cars, motorcycles or swimming pool which held outside the venue.

 Winners of TFCkat, an international competition made by The Filipino Channel which is held in Filipino key areas all over the world, were also given auditions slots.